avreal/avillarreal.io/content/posts/awsfortigatevpn.md

 end
 ~~~

-Next we configure policies for the VPN in/out:
+Next, we configure policies for the VPN in/out:

 ![fortigateawspolicy](/1resources/images/awsvpn/fortigateawspolicy.PNG)

-Then configure a static route for access to the network on my home FortiGate:
+Then, we configure a static route for access to the network on my home FortiGate:

 ![fortigateawsroute](/1resources/images/awsvpn/fortigateawsroute.PNG)

 ### Local Fortigate VPN Config

-Now I must configure the vpn on my home firewall in a similar fashion.
-The Phase 1 and Phase 2 looks as follows (click [__here__](/1resources/images/awsvpn/localfortigateVPNconfig.PNG) for GUI):
+Now we must configure the VPN on our home firewall in a similar fashion.
+The Phase 1 and Phase 2 looks like this (click [__here__](/1resources/images/awsvpn/localfortigateVPNconfig.png) for GUI config):

 ~~~
 config vpn ipsec phase1-interface